noliv197/programm-challenges/hackerRank/easy/camelCase.md

-There is a sequence of words in CamelCase as a string of letters, , having the following properties:
+There is a sequence of words in CamelCase as a string of letters, $s$ , having the following properties:

 * It is a concatenation of one or more words consisting of English letters.